contactandyc/another-c-library/10_binary_search_trees.md

 }
 ```

-In explaining the traversal above, there are 4 patterns that exist.
+In explaining the traversal above, 4 patterns exist.
 ```
 1. Start with left deepest node
 2. If node is a left child of parent and there is a right child, look for the